What happens in a sitting week?

 It pays to get ahead of your work demands by factoring in sitting weeks – especially if you’re working in an area that might lead to oral parliamentary questions.

 At the end of each year, the Parliament website publishes the sitting programme for the next year.
-If you’ve working on something major involving milestones during sitting weeks, like papers going to Cabinet committee or legislation being introduced, it’s a good idea to start sketching out your timeline early.
+If you’re working on something major involving milestones during sitting weeks, like papers going to Cabinet committee or legislation being introduced, it’s a good idea to start sketching out your timeline early.